Caipo/Work-Flow/README.md

 - **Ctrl-s / Ctrl-q** — Save / Save and quit
 - **Space** — Toggle fold
 - **# / -#** — Comment / Uncomment

+# Input rc
+- Sets the bash terminal to us vim with | for insert and block for command.
+- Keeps ctrl l clear and ctr n and ctrl p as up and down